hanno-meister/synalinks/docs/Code Examples/Advanced/Implementing Custom Modules And Programs Via Subclassing.md

 The `compute_output_spec()` function is responsible for defining the output data model of the module/program.
 It allows the system to understand the structure of the data produced by this module.
-Its inputs is always a `SymbolicDataModel`.
+Its inputs is always a `SymbolicDataModel`, a placeholder that only contains a JSON schema that serve as data specification.

 In this example, `compute_output_spec()` returns a `SymbolicDataModel` based on the module's schema by calling the modules sequentially, indicating the expected structure of the output data.

-As a rule of thumb, if you access a data model field (using `get()`) you will have to implement it otherwise, Synalinks will infer the output spec by running the call function with symbolic data models.
+As a rule of thumb, if you access a data model field in your call (using `get()`) you will have to implement it otherwise, Synalinks will infer the output spec by running the call function with symbolic data models.
 If you have any doubt, do not implement it and the system will raise an error if you needs to.